Trump's culture wars take over American sports

 - Trump's wild weekend all started at an Alabama rally on Friday

-The President's decision to use the bully pulpit to start calling political plays from the sidelines has brought the all-Trump, all-the-time mania that has raged through Hollywood, late-night talk shows and the arts, roaring into professional sports.
+The President's decision to use the bully pulpit to start calling political plays from the sidelines has brought the all-Trump, all-the-time mania that has raged through Hollywood, late-night talk shows and the arts roaring into professional sports.

 It was probably inevitable, given the way he has seized the nation's psyche since his shock win in last year's presidential election, that the most powerful man in the world would sooner or later turn his attention -- and his volcanic Twitter feed -- toward America's most powerful sports league.

-His decision to do so now, threatens not just to embroil the NFL in politics for years to come, but to reshape the experience of those who watch it.
+His decision to do so now threatens not just to embroil the NFL in politics for years to come but to reshape the experience of those who watch it.

-Wading into the debate about protests by mostly African-American players during pre-game national anthem ceremonies, Trump is exacerbating questions about his own attitude towards race and his apparent determination to keep tugging at the societal and cultural fault lines in American politics.
+Wading into the debate about protests by mostly African-American players during pre-game national anthem ceremonies, Trump is exacerbating questions about his own attitude toward race and his apparent determination to keep tugging at the societal and cultural fault lines in American politics.

 'One of the biggest sports stories'